 Yes, we do.
 If you're successful in securing a training contract we'll offer assistance to obtain work permits and visas.
 Our offer will be dependent upon us successfully obtaining a work permit for you, and you will be responsible for providing all of the information and documentation required (e.g. proof of academic and professional qualifications, a current CV and valid passport).
 Please note that we can't be held responsible for any restrictions imposed by the UK Border Agency, including caps on the number of certificates allocated to sponsor employers.

-We provide many opportunities for students to meet us throughout the year - including law fairs, presentations at universities across the UK and other on-campus activities.
+We provide many opportunities for students to meet us throughout the year - including law fairs, presentations at universities across the UK and other on-campus or virtual activities.
 You may also be able to visit our offices for an open day arranged through your university or diversity-focused organisations.
 It's a good idea to keep an eye on our events calendar to see what's happening, and you can also sign up to our mailing list for event news.

 We run several work experience schemes.